 Although there are differences between existing fuzzy risk analysis models, the basic processes therein are similar, and the typical steps are shown below:

-Step 1: construct a set of linguistic terms and its corresponding generalized trapezoidal fuzzy numbers.
+Step 1: construction of a set of linguistic terms and its corresponding generalized trapezoidal fuzzy numbers.
 For example, the risk is divided into nine levels (Table 1).

 Table 1.
-Fuzzy representations of linguistic terms [55]
+Fuzzy representations of linguistic terms [57]